 According to the Harvard School of Public Health, people with type A, B or AB blood types have a slightly higher risk of heart disease compared to those with type O blood.
 Type A blood boosted the risk by five percent, type B by 11 percent and type AB by 23 percent.
 Researchers aren’t sure why the differences exist, but there’s evidence that type O blood may flow better and clot less, and other types may be higher in bad cholesterol.

 Obesity is a well-known risk factor for heart disease.
-Recent Mayo Clinic research shows that people who have a perfectly normal weight can be at an even greater risk than obese people if their waist-to-hip ratio is high.
+Recent Mayo Clinic research shows that people who have a perfectly healthy weight can be at an even higher risk than obese people if their waist-to-hip ratio is high.
 So if your body mass index (BMI) is low, but you have extra fat around your belly, this is a risk factor to take seriously.